SoftInstigate/restheart-website/docs/clustering.md

 A **MongoDB Replica Set** is a group of `mongod` processes that maintain the same data set.
 Replica sets provide redundancy and high availability, and are the basis for all production deployments.

-**High availability (HA)** is a general characteristic of a system, which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
+**High availability (HA)** is a general characteristic of a system, which aims to ensure an agreed level of operational performance, usually uptime, for a higher-than-normal period.

 ![MongDB Replica Set](/images/mongodb_replicaset.png){: width="50%" height="auto" class="mx-auto d-block img-responsive" style="padding: 20px"}